-Russell Wilson Under Fire For Mother's Day Tribute To Ciara
+Russell Wilson Under Fire for Mother's Day Tribute to Ciara

 The singer’s ex has not commented on Russell’s post.
 However, some fans appeared to speak on his behalf and alert him to the message.

 “You gotta think how @future thinks,” one person wrote.
-“He still has a kid that’s not yours and no matter what you have to respect that as a man @dangerusswilson.”
+“He still has a kid that’s not yours and no matter what you have to respect that as a man [Russell Wilson].”

 “Ur kid not our kids baby future is future child,” another person said.